By Robin Foster and E.J. Mundell

 Things continue to worsen in India.
-On Tuesday, the country neared 1.2 million infections and more than 28,000 deaths, a Johns Hopkins tally showed.
-The surge comes weeks after a national lockdown was lifted.
+On Thursday, the country neared 1.6 million infections and almost 35,000 deaths, a Johns Hopkins tally showed.
+The surge comes weeks after a national lockdown was lifted, and it’s prompted some parts of the country to revert back to stricter social distancing measures.
 Only the United States and Brazil have higher caseloads.

-Brazil is also a hotspot in the coronavirus pandemic, with more than 2.1 million confirmed infections by Tuesday, according to the Hopkins tally.
+Brazil is also a hotspot in the coronavirus pandemic, with over 2.5 million confirmed infections by Thursday, according to the Hopkins tally.
 It has the second-highest number of cases, behind only the United States.

-Cases are also spiking wildly in Russia: As of Tuesday, that country reported the world’s fourth-highest number of COVID-19 cases, at more than 782,000, the Hopkins tally showed.
+Cases are also spiking wildly in Russia: As of Thursday, that country reported the world’s fourth-highest number of COVID-19 cases, at nearly 833,000, the Hopkins tally showed.

-Worldwide, the number of reported infections passed 14.7 million on Tuesday, with more than 610,000 deaths, according to the Hopkins tally.
+Worldwide, the number of reported infections passed 17 million on Thursday, with nearly 668,000 deaths, according to the Hopkins tally.